What is bribery?

 A bribe is any inducement or reward provided by Person A for Person B to act improperly in order to gain an advantage (whether commercial, contractual, regulatory or personal).
-A bribe may take the form of money, gifts, hospitality or some other benefit or a promise to provide one of those things in the future.
+A bribe may take the form of money, gifts, hospitality or some other benefit (eg an employee benefit) or promise to provide one of those things in the future.

-It is still considered bribery if it happens in a private business relationship (not just if public officers or government officials are involved).
-It does not matter whether the bribe is provided directly or indirectly and the person receiving the bribe is the same one who will deliver the advantage.
+Conduct can still be considered bribery if it happens in a private business relationship (ie not only if public officers or government officials are involved).
+It does not matter whether the bribe is provided directly or indirectly or whether the person receiving the bribe is the same one who will deliver the advantage.

-UK legislation counts improper payments for people to do their job properly (known as 'facilitation payments') as bribes.
-These typically involve a bribe to avoid an application or notice being 'lost' or put to the bottom of the pile.
+UK legislation counts improper payments used to induce people to do their job properly as bribes.
+These are known as 'facilitation payments'.
+They typically involve a bribe used to avoid an application or notice being 'lost' or put to the bottom of a pile.

 It is also a specific offence under the Bribery Act 2010 to bribe a foreign public official.
 For these purposes, 'public official' is very broadly defined and includes anyone who: